rakeshbaddi/rakeshbaddi/README.md

 <h3> 👨‍💻 Scroll down & know more about me! </h3>

+- 🌱 Currently working as a Full Stack Engineer at Fidelity Investments
-- 🎓 Current Graduate 'Information Systems' student at Northeastern University, Boston
+- 🎓 Graduated with a 'Masters in Information Systems' degree from Northeastern University, Boston
-- 🌱 Aspiring Full Stack Developer
+- 🧰 Former Software Engineer Intern at Thermo Fisher Scientific, Boston
-- 🧰 Worked as a Front End Developer at Tata Consultancy Services, India
+- 🧰 Worked as a Full Stack Engineer at Tata Consultancy Services, India and Trado, India
 - 🎯 Currently exploring Amazon Web Services and Big Data
 - 🎭 Interested in Software Development and LeetCode
-- 📫 How to reach me: baddi.r@northeastern.edu
+- 📫 How to reach me: rakesh.baddi28@gmail.com

 <h3> 🛠 Technology Stack </h3>